“Forgotten Hollywood Forgotten History” – a historic moment…

 Manny P. here…

-I am proud to announce an added appearance for the debut of my book: an autograph party at Chester Washington Golf Course in Los Angeles.
+I’m proud to announce an added appearance for the debut of my book: an autograph party at Chester Washington Golf Course in Los Angeles.
 The event is scheduled on Monday, October 26th beginning at 6:30pm.
-I invite all my friends in L.A. for this first autograph party to kick off Forgotten Hollywood Forgotten History.
+I invite all my friends in LA for this first autograph party to kick off Forgotten Hollywood Forgotten History.

 There will be a short presentation, followed by a book signing for those that have their paperback in hand.
 The entertainment for the evening will be Karaoke hosted by “C.J.” – Karaoke “KJ” of the Year 2009 in Los Angeles (south).
 Books will be available for purchase at the event.

 Remember, the Orange County debut of my book will take place the very next day on Tuesday, October 2th (7pm) at Mr. B’s Sports Lounge in Los Alamitos.
-The evening will replicate much of the previous event at Chester Washington, down to the Karaoke entertainment, this time hosted by Candice Worl.
+The evening will replicate much of the previous event, down to the Karaoke entertainment, this time hosted by Candice Worl.

 Orange County Register radio columnist Gary Lycan (who wrote the eloquent Forward to my book) is scheduled to join me, along with other O.C. dignitaries.
 We will also have classic movie DVD’s and film poster framed prints available to anyone that wants to purchase Hollywood memorabilia along with their copy of Forgotten Hollywood Forgotten History.